Respiratory infection advice to home care service providers

-• individuals aged 75 years and older are recommended to have a COVID-19 vaccine every 6 months
+• people aged 75 years and older are recommended to have a COVID-19 vaccine every 6 months.

-• individuals aged 65 - 74 years are recommended to have a COVID-19 vaccine every 12 months but can receive every 6 months.
+• people aged 65 – 74 years are recommended to have a COVID-19 vaccine every 12 months, but can receive one every 6 months.

-• encourage clients to speak to their doctor about having a plan in place for testing and a pre-assessment action plan for antiviral medicines to support timely access
+• Pre-assessment action plans: clients should be encouraged to speak to their doctor about getting pre-assessed for eligibility for antiviral medicines to support timely testing and access.

 This advice also applies to people working with the Commonwealth Home Support Programme.